-Philip Ogletree, who has more than a decade of coaching experience in the Southeastern Conference, enters his third season on the Georgia staff.
-He helps direct Georgia's efforts on vault and floor, two events in which the Gym Dogs finished the 2014 season ranked in the top-10.
+Philip Ogletree, who has more than a decade of coaching experience in the Southeastern Conference, recently completed his third season on the Georgia staff.
+He helps direct Georgia's efforts on vault and floor, two events in which the Gymdogs have excelled.

 Seven All-America honors were earned by Georgia gymnasts on bars and floor in 2013.
 Chelsea Davis, who spent most of the season ranked No. 1 nationally on the uneven bars, earned first team All-America honors on bars, while Brittany Rogers, Shayla Worley and Christa Tanella received second team accolades.
 Rogers shared the SEC bars title.Under Ogletree's direction, Noel Couch was a second team All-American on floor in 2013.